jsmillie7/quick-portfolio/geomodeling/index.md

 ---
 ### Results

 While the python program does most of the work, this project was far from done once the g-code files were generated.
 The laser took around 25 minutes to cut out each sheet, and there were 4 total sheets for this model.
 Once each layer was cut, I used a glue stick to adhere each layer to the one below it, using the low-power outline that I added as a guide.
-This labor-intensive task took around three hours to complete, but the final result was absolutely worth the effort:
+This labor-intensive task took around three hours to complete, but the final result was absolutely worth the effort.
+The following model is Mt.
+Werner, Steamboat Ski Resort, roughly at 1:106,000 scale.
+This 60mm scale model is 76 layers.

 <p align="center">
    <img src="images/1.jpg" width="100%">